V4Fire/Client/docs/tests/README.md

 globalThis.renderComponents('b-component', [{attrs: {id: 'testId'}}]);
 ```

-As a result, we will get the created component inserted into the root element on the page.
+As the result, we will get the created component inserted into the root element on the page.

 ### removeCreatedComponents

-This method is helpful when you need to remove all of the components that was create via `renderComponents`.
+This method is helpful when you need to remove all components created via `renderComponents`.

 ```javascript
 globalThis.removeCreatedComponents();